Tom Pecora

-Tom Pecora (born January 21, 1958) is an American college basketball coach.
-Pecora was hired as associate head coach at Quinnipiac on March 28, 2017 under new head coach Baker Dunleavy.
+Tom Pecora (born January 21, 1958) is an American college basketball coach who is currently the head coach at Quinnipiac.
+Pecora was originally hired as associate head coach at Quinnipiac on March 28, 2017, under new head coach Baker Dunleavy.

-Pecora, a veteran with 14 years of experience as a head coach at the Division I level, enters his third season at Quinnipiac in 2019–20.
+Pecora, a veteran with 14 years of experience as a head coach at the Division I level, entered his third season at Quinnipiac in 2019–20.
 Born in Queens Village, New York, he graduated from Adelphi University in 1983.

-He has 198 wins as a Head Coach at the Division I level (Hofstra, Fordham), and 261 wins in his career as a collegiate coach.
+He has 198 wins as a head coach at the Division I level (Hofstra, Fordham), and 261 wins in his career as a collegiate coach.

 Pecora was promoted to the position of head coach at Hofstra University in 2001, taking over for Jay Wright.
 Following his time at Hofstra, Pecora took over as the permanent replacement at Fordham University after the program fired Dereck Whittenburg during the 2009–10 season.

 Pecora served as the head coach at Hofstra for nine years (2001-2010) and at Fordham for five seasons (2010–15).
 Prior to taking over the head coaching position at Hofstra, Pecora served as the associate head coach under Jay Wright for seven seasons, the last two of which resulted in America East Conference titles and NCAA Tournament berths.